 Grand Traverse Pavilions skilled nursing center isn’t just for long-term care residents.
 Opened in 2011, the dedicated Rehab Center is available for anyone needing short-term recovery from hospital to home.

 With a professional staff of PTs, OTs and Speech Therapists, Grand Traverse Pavilions’ Rehab Center offers short-stay patients direct access to a gym with state-of-the-art equipment and technology, simulated living spaces, and an on-site 92-degree therapy pool so one can return home ASAP.

-Through fund-raising efforts, Grand Traverse Pavilions’ fleet of vehicles, including two buses and a van, have made it possible to meet the transportation needs of nearly 3,000 trips annually.
+Through fund-raising efforts, Grand Traverse Pavilions’ fleet of vehicles, including two buses and an MV-1 Accessible Vehicle, have made it possible to meet the transportation needs of nearly 3,000 trips annually.
 Our resident’s connection to the community through appointments, shopping and activities enhances their quality of life.

-Grand Traverse Pavilions relies on over 300 volunteers to provide about 13,000 hours of service annually.
+Grand Traverse Pavilions relies hundreds of individual and volunteer groups to provide about 11,000 hours of service annually.
 Through their efforts, our resident’s quality of life in enhanced greatly.
 Their service equates to an in-kind charitable gift of nearly $300,000.

 Grand Traverse Pavilions is among the top employers in Traverse City and Grand Traverse County with over 450 employees.
 Injecting more than $30 million into the local economy primarily from Medicare and Medicaid funding, the Pavilions makes a significant economic impact in our community.